amoe/allen-moronuki/allen_moronuki_notes.md

 The record type syntax allows us to create data more descriptively, in a manner similar to namedtuples / data maps in clojure.

+Exercises, the coming exercise should be done with list comprehensions.